dbrennand/home-ops/docs/ansible/minecraft.md

 !!! note

     This page has been archived and kept for reference.
+Some of the links on this page may no longer work.

 The Minecraft [playbook](https://github.com/dbrennand/home-ops/blob/main/ansible/playbooks/playbook-minecraft.yml) is used to deploy Minecraft servers on Ubuntu Server 22.04 LTS in my Homelab.